MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 # Quickstart: Deploy an Azure Developer CLI template

 In this quickstart, you'll learn how to provision and deploy app resources to Azure using an [Azure Developer CLI (`azd`) template](/azure/developer/azure-developer-cli/azd-templates) and only a few `azd` commands.  `azd` templates are standard code repositories that include your application source code, as well as `azd` configuration and infrastructure files to provision Azure resources.
-Visit the [What are Azure Developer CLI templates?](/azure/developer/azure-developer-cli/azd-templates) page to learn more about `azd` templates and how they can accelerate your Azure provisioning and deployment process.
+To learn more about `azd` templates and how they can accelerate your Azure provisioning and deployment process see [What are Azure Developer CLI templates?](/azure/developer/azure-developer-cli/azd-templates).

 ## Select and deploy the template